Preparing For & Recovering From Surgery

 Generally, your surgeon will schedule your surgery at River Valley a few days or weeks in advance.
 There are various procedures which need to be completed before the day of surgery:

 - The surgeon will need to complete a medical history and physical examination which tells us about your medical conditions.
 The surgeon may do this at the time you are seen in his or her office, or the surgeon may send you to your internist or primary physician.

 - There are specific pre-operative testing requirements based on your medical history and your age.
 Any required testing will be completed prior to the day of surgery so that the results can be reviewed before you arrive at the center.

-- You will also need to click on the health questionnaire button to the left (Simple Admit) to complete your medical information for our team to review at least 1 week prior to your surgery.
-Your surgeon may have given you a card that gives you instructions on how to complete the health questionnaire at the Simple Admit website.
+- You will also need to complete your medical information for our team to review at least 1 week prior to your surgery.

 Some patients, especially our pediatric patients and families, may want a tour of the facility.
 We are happy to make you an appointment for your tour.
 Please call the facility at (860) 859-9948 to schedule the tour.

 By this time, you will have received instructions pertaining to the night before your surgery.
 These instructions contain specific information about fasting and other guidelines to follow.
 You will need to call the center (860-859-9948) after 1 pm to confirm your arrival time for surgery.
 If you notice any recent change in your health, particularly fever or a cold, please notify your surgeon and River Valley as soon as possible.

 Patients will not be allowed to drive, walk or take public transportation following sedation or anesthesia.
 Please make the appropriate arrangements to be driven home by a family member or friend.
 If you will be given general anesthesia, please make arrangements for a companion to be with you for at least twelve hours after the surgery.